yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 ## Summary

 In this lab, you have accomplished the following:
--   Provision an Azure OpenAI resource
+- Provisioned an Azure OpenAI resource
--   Deploy an Azure OpenAI model within the Azure OpenAI studio
+- Deployed an Azure OpenAI model within the Azure OpenAI studio
--   Use the chat playground to utilize the functionalities of prompts, parameters and code-generation
+- Used the chat playground to utilise the functionalities of prompts, parameters, and code generation

 ## You have successfully completed the lab.